sf-wdi-24/modules/how-tos/node-express/dotenv-node/readme.md

   ➜  touch .env
   ```

 2. **Before you do anything else,** add `.env` to your `.gitignore`!
-This is what actually "hides" your API keys and prevents them from being exposed on GitHub.
+This is what "hides" your API keys and prevents them from being exposed on GitHub.

   ```js
   /*